 What if your argument doesn’t hold up?

-Being able to admit when you are wrong also makes you look better.
-And it means that when you are positive about something else, and you don’t shift your opinion, other people will again take you more seriously.
+Being able to admit when you are wrong makes you look better.
+And it means that when you take a firm stand about something else, and you don’t shift your opinion, others will again take you more seriously.

 People still don’t want to discuss this with you.
 Why not?

 - Maybe you are not examining the information fairly.
-Confirmation bias affects all of us, to varying extents, in all topics.
-This can be very difficult to overcome, so get opinions from others if you think you are making a mistake – preferably someone who will tell you if you are wrong.
+Confirmation bias affects all of us in some way.
+This can be very hard to overcome, so get opinions from others if you think you are making a mistake – preferably someone who will tell you if you are wrong.

-- Maybe you are expecting certainty, when it is not possible.
-You may notice that scientists often use words like “may”, and “possibly” and stating their conclusions.
+- Maybe you are expecting certainty when it is not possible.
+Scientists often use words like “may”, and “possibly” when stating their conclusions.
 That’s because unless they can state something with 100% certainty, they don’t make definitive claims.
 And in real life, absolute certainty is hard to find!

 - Are you prepared to accept the possibility you are wrong?
-If someone has a really strong counterargument to present you, do you accept it, and modify your opinion?
-Or do you diminish this argument, or ask for evidence you didn’t originally require?
+If someone has a strong counterargument, do you accept it, and modify your opinion?
+Or do you dismiss this argument, or ask for evidence you didn’t originally require?
 This wouldn’t be a fair response to your information, so be careful not to respond to someone else this way.

-As a result of this process your position may become more moderate, as you weigh up both sides of the argument, identify flaws in your own side of the argument, and identify uncertainty you were not aware of earlier.
+Your position may become more moderate, as you weigh up both sides of the argument, identify flaws in your argument, and identify uncertainty you were not aware of earlier.